 The iMfolozi section in the south is characterised by wide open spaces and is a natural treasure store of fascinating fauna and flora.

 Hilltop Camp, Hluhluwe iMfolozi Park : Zululand, KwaZulu-Natal

-Facilities at Hilltop Camp include an a la carte restaurant, which is open for breakfast, teas, lunch and dinner.
-The main building has the reception, a bar and lounge, decorated with photographs and memorabilia depicting the history of Hilltop Camp and the Hluhluwe Game Reserve, as well as a gift shop and store, selling curios, basic foodstuffs and a variety of drinks such as soft drinks, bottled water, beers and spirits, this is open from 08:00 to 19:00 daily.
+Facilities at Hilltop Camp include an a la carte restaurant, which is open for breakfast, lunch and dinner.
+An attractive bar and lounge, decorated with photographs and memorabilia depicting the history of Hilltop Camp and the Hluhluwe Game Reserve, as well as a gift shop and store, selling curios, basic foodstuffs and a variety of drinks such as soft drinks, bottled water, beers and spirits, is open from 08:00 to 19:00 daily.
 A large swimming pool for the use of camp residents is situated within the confines of the camp.
 A self-guided trail through some remnant indigenous forest is available to guests at Hilltop Camp, and commences at the entrance to the swimming pool.

-Hilltop Camp is fenced, so it is relatively safe to move about within the confines of the camp, but it is advised to have a torch (flashlight) with one after dark.
+Hilltop Camp is fenced, so it is relatively safe to move about within the confines of the camp, but it is advised to have a flashlight with you after dark.
 There is 24 hour main-line electricity with a back-up generator.

 The Mpunyane Restaurant at Hilltop Camp offers a full English / buffet breakfast.
 Lunches from Monday to Saturday are a la carte and on Sundays a hot and cold buffet is on offer.
 Dinners are hot and cold buffet with a traditional braai (barbeque) on Friday evenings (weather permitting).